-Areas of interest Biology
+- Areas of interest Biology

 This course examines the ethical and societal impacts of biological knowledge and medical practice.
-We will focus on a range of current issues, including the nature of bioethics; vaccination; animal ethics; cloning of humans and other animals; genetic screening and gene therapy; reproductive technologies; organ and stem cell transplantation, and the convergence of humans and machines.
-Broad issues affecting individual and societal decisions to accept or reject technologies will be discussed, such as risk/benefit assessments and regulation of new technologies.
-Students will be presented with many diverse perspectives through readings, tutorial discussions and lectures.
+We will focus on a range of current issues, including the nature of bioethics; vaccination; animal ethics; cloning of humans and other animals; genetic screening; designer babies; organ and stem cell transplantation; artificial intelligence; and human enhancement.
+We will discuss issues affecting individual and societal decisions to accept or reject these technologies, such as risk/benefit assessments and regulation of new technologies.
+You will consider diverse perspectives through readings, tutorial discussions and lectures.

 Upon successful completion, students will have the knowledge and skills to:

 - Discuss the science involved in new biotechnologies and the associated contextual issues

 - Identify a personal view in the context of the debate about a biotechnology